marccanby/DeRePublicaAnalysis/README.md

 final_analysis.ipynb contains a Jupyter Notebook with the important code.

+nonparametric_analysis.ipynb contains a Jupyter Notebook with a nonparametric analysis of Cicero's texts.

 At some point I hope to organize the repository a bit.